Okhotsk atka mackerel: Biology

 The juvenile Okhotsk atka mackerel gather in large schools close the surface but the adults are benthic.
 The females lay egg masses within crevices or in gravel along rocky coasts at depths of less than 20 m, these are guarded by the males.

+Fisheries

+The Okhotsk atka mackerel is an important fish, and approximately 100,000 tons of the species were harvested each year throughout the late 20th century.

 As food

-The Okhotsk atka mackerel is an important fish, and approximately 100,000 tons of the species were harvested each year throughout the late 20th century.
 Known in Japanese cuisine as hokke and in Korean cuisine as imyeonsu (임연수), the fish can be fresh, dried, or frozen, and can be served raw, boiled, grilled or fried.